Music Therapy Techniques, Exercises, And Outcomes

 There are two main types of song-writing therapy techniques.
 The therapist can guide you and a group in writing song lyrics.
 This is a relatively simple task that nearly anyone can do.
-If you're more musically-inclined, the therapist might work with you to create the melody and harmony, too.
+If you’re more musically inclined, the therapist might work with you to create the melody and harmony, too.

 Songwriting is a technique that allows you to deal with your emotions constructively, which is an important skill to have when you complete your therapy.
 It gives you a chance to do mental work that’s not only fun and enjoyable but also improves your mental capabilities.

 Drumming is typically a group exercise.
 The therapist offers various kinds of drums to patients, and they play together with or without accompanying music.
 The therapist uses drumming to get patients involved in their therapy and help them engage with each other.
 Drumming is especially helpful for people who have difficulty communicating in a social situation, such as people with autism.
-The drum beats give them away to interact with others on a nonverbal level.
+The drum beats give them away from interacting with others on a nonverbal level.

 Using music performance in musical therapy is a great technique for building self-esteem.
 With the therapist there to support them through the performance, patients have a chance to build their self-confidence.